20 Best Instant Pot Hacks Every Cook Should Know

 When you're browning, searing, or sauteing, that is.
 Multicooker Perfection tells us that the heating element of an Instant Pot is not as effective as your stove burner, so when you're adding the finishing touches to a meal, the best practice is to crank the notch to the hottest setting available.

 There are many accessories that can accompany your pot, and they make it easy to get the most from everything you cook.
-A glass lid will allow you to keep an eye on foods when you’re using the saute function.
-Stackable steamer baskets let you cook meat and veggies on top of each other, which is perfect for reheating last night’s dinner.
+A glass lid will allow you to keep an eye on foods when you're using the saute function.
+Stackable steamer baskets let you cook meat and veggies on top of each other, which is perfect for reheating last night's dinner.
 A ceramic inner pot lets you whip up cheesecakes and desserts with ease.
-You can find countless must-have accessories online at Amazon: stack baskets, pans, and racks to cook your entire dinner at once.
+You can find countless must-have accessories online at Amazon, like stack baskets, pans, and racks to cook your entire dinner at once.
+You'll also love these 13 Instant Pot Accessories That Make the Multicooker Even More Functional!

 Great news!
 Most of the Instant Pot's parts are dishwasher-safe, which makes cleanup as fast and easy as the cooking itself.
 According to Living Well Spending Less, the lid needs to be washed by hand, but other than that, you can safely toss the inside accessories like the inner pot and steam rack into the washer.
 If you need a deeper clean (food builds up, after all), use vinegar or lemon and hot water to steam clean the inside.
 This will break down any gunk that's built up in the nooks and crannies.